matiasb/matiasb.github.io/_posts/en/2015-10-20-getting-started-with-snappy.md

 date: 2015-10-20T21:36:19-03:00
 ---

-*This is part of a series describing how I got transmission compiled and running for Snappy Ubuntu Core.*
+*This is part of a series describing how I got [Transmission](https://uappexplorer.com/app/transmission.matiasb) compiled and running for Snappy Ubuntu Core.*
 {: .notice}